pgRouting/.github/CONTRIBUTING.md

 ## Pull Requests
 We actively welcome your pull requests.

-1. Fork the repo and create your branch from `next`.
+1. Fork the repo and create your branch from `develop`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.